GorkaAbad/A-Systematic-Evaluation-of-Backdoor-Trigger-Characteristics-in-Computer-Vision/README.md

 ## How to run
-Teh framework can be executed in 3 modes:
+The framework can be executed in 3 modes:
   - clean: Train clean models.
 You don't have to specify any positional arguments(default)
   - attack: Train models with backdoor attacks.
 You have to specify the attack method and its parameters
   - defense: Train models with backdoor defenses.
 You have to specify the defense method and its parameters